-A book page can have a table of contents faded in, which is displayed on the book page background independently of the book reader.
+A book page can have a table of contents faded in, which is displayed in the book page background independently of the book reader.

-The table of contents is constructed from a bar displaying the groups or book pages belonging to the first sub level.
+The table of contents consists of a bar displaying groups or book pages belonging to the first sub level.
 The other groups and book pages can be launched from an option menu that is faded in using the button on the right-hand side of the book page.
-Clicking on a group name opens a menu displaying the group content.
+Clicking a group name opens a menu displaying the group content.